 Leaving a gift in your will

-Leaving a gift in your will is one of the biggest things you can do to make a difference to the lives of women and children affected by domestic abuse.
+Leaving a gift in your will is one of the most effective things you can do to help women and children trapped in abusive relationships.

-No matter the size, your gift will be used to transform lives, strengthen life-saving services, and protect the rights and safety of survivors in the years ahead.
+No matter the size, your gift will be used to transform lives, strengthen life-saving services, and protect the rights and safety of survivors of abuse in the years ahead.

 No one should face domestic abuse alone.
 We’re here so they don’t have to.